Cinema Viscera

 Inspired by the forced closure of many psychiatric institutions in Victoria in the late 1990s, and the current crisis in poverty among women over 50, Release is about Hope, a woman institutionalised for years, with limited ability to care for herself, suddenly abandoned by a thoughtless system and left to fend for herself in a world she doesn’t know.
 She finds work at a laundry, where she is treated with kindness by the woman who runs it, and begins to see a new future.
 But when she is trapped and tormented by a teenage bully, her survival instinct kicks in and she proves herself a frightening force to be reckoned with.

-To do this, we will be collaborating with a team of talented Victoria-based creatives, including our cinematographer, sound designer, composer, and award-winning editor, and to work with a production designer, costume designer and visual effects artist for the first time.
-We aim to begin pre-production in May 2025, shoot around September and complete post over October-December, with a festival and release plan for 2026.
+We will be collaborating with a team of talented Victoria-based creatives, including our cinematographer, sound designer, composer, and award-winning editor, and to work with a production designer, costume designer and visual effects artist for the first time.
+We aim to begin pre-production in mid-2025, shoot in early 2026, with a festival and release plan for late-2026.

 Cinema Viscera acknowledges that its offices are on stolen Wurundjeri land of the Kulin Nation, and we pay our respects to Elders past, present and emerging.
 Sovereignty was never ceded.
 Cinema Viscera is contributing to the ‘Pay The Rent’ campaign and we encourage others to consider paying the rent with us: https://paytherent.net.au/